-We note that the Council has re-adopted its SOs and Financial Regulations (FRs) in the past twelve months with minor changes agreed to the detailed content with both documents in line with the extant NALC model documents, tailored to the Council's specific requirements with a value of £25,000 for formal tender action and appropriate reference to the requirements of the Public Contracts Regulations 2015 relating to the need to publicise tenders over the above financial limit on the Government's Contract Finder website.
+We note that the Council has again reviewed and re-adopted its SOs and FRs with both documents in line with the extant NALC model documents, tailored to the Council's specific requirements with a value of £25,000 for formal tender action and appropriate reference to the requirements of the Public Contracts Regulations 2015 relating to the need to publicise tenders over the above financial limit on the Government's Contract Finder website.
+In that respect, we advise the Clerk and Council of a recent revision to those Regulations clarifying the value at which contracts must be published on the Government's Contract Finder website: the value should now be recorded as £30,000 including VAT with the SOs and FRs amended to reflect that value.

-We have continued our review of the minutes of the Full Council and its Standing Committees for the financial year and to date in 2022-23 to determine whether any issues exist that may have an adverse effect on the Council's future financial stability, either in the short, medium or longer term and are pleased to record that no such issues have been identified.
+We have reviewed the minutes of the Full Council and its Standing Committees for the financial year and to date in 2023-24 as posted on the website to determine whether any issues exist that may have an adverse effect on the Council's future financial stability, either in the short, medium or longer term and are pleased to record that no such issues have been identified.

-We are also pleased to note that the external auditors issued a clean certificate on the 2020-21 AGAR.
+We are also pleased to note that the external auditors issued a clean certificate on the 2020-21 AGAR and that the Council complied with extant legislation publishing the notice of Public Rights for 30 working days over the appropriate period.